 - Mikri Vigla: these are actually two beaches, Parthenos and Limanaki, separated by a rock.
 Parthenos is ideal for windsurfing and kitesurfing due to the strong winds, while Limanaki is sheltered from the wind and perfect for swimming and sunbathing.

 - Alyko: this is a relatively small, secluded beach with white sand and crystal blue waters.
-It is easily accessible by car and although there is no shade on the beach, you can relax under the trees of the cedar forest located just above.
+Although there is no shade on the beach, you can relax under the trees of the cedar forest located just above.
+It is easily accessible by car.

 - Agiassos: this is a quiet sandy beach with crystal shallow waters, located on the southwestern tip of the island.